What is a Plan of Correction (POC) in Home Health & Hospice?

 - Conditional Deficiency: These are more serious issues that may result in survey failure.
 They require a response within 10 days, and in many cases, a resurvey will follow within 45 days.

-POCs address both standard and conditional deficiencies, with the level of severity impacting the time and detail required in your response.
+Plans of correction address both standard and conditional deficiencies, with the level of severity impacting the time and detail required in your response.

 The response timeline varies depending on the severity of deficiency.
 For example: